DagstuhlEAS/rse-handbook/README.md

 # README

-If you are new here: *DON'T PANIC*. version control & a licence & giving/getting feedback

-## How to read this handbook

-So you know the basics of programming!
+This handbook is for when **something is different.** So you know the basics of programming!
 This handbook is for RSE, PI, grad students who write RS.

 What size project?
 * Just you - see chapter X